 These services are all based on a combination of software (mostly open source) and Stanford's digital library cyberinfrastructure (or what we like to call "lyberstructure").
 I direct a fabulous team of system administrators, architects and software engineers to build and maintain a combination of robust data center systems that have scaled up to support Stanford's demands for digital asset management and preservation, and loosely coupled asset management services and middleware for content processing.

 Digitization also serves as a cornestone of Stanford's digital library program, and within DLSS I oversee and support a team that operates one of the nation's leading digitization programs.
 Built to support Stanford's research mission, SUL's digitization program has an awesome combination of breadth and depth, quality and throughput.
 With nationally recognized expert staff, we have the capacity to digitize books, manuscripts, images, maps, archives, audio, video, film and legacy computer files.

 As the Chief Technology Strategist for SUL, I often engage in the wider digital library arena.
-I am a founder of and evangelist for the Hydra Project, and the first adopter and an active contributor to Blacklight, two successful open source projects rooted in higher education that provide rich and robust solutions for digital asset management and discovery.
+I am the founder and the Acting Managing Director of the International Image Interoperability Framework (IIIF), and serve as the Chair of its Coordinating Committee.
+I am also a founder and leader of the Samvera (aka the Hydra Project); a catalyst and leader for Fedora 4 and founding member of the Fedora steering group; and the first adopter and an active contributor to Blacklight.
+These three successful open source projects, rooted in higher education, provide effective and competitive solutions for dealing with digital asset management and digital information access.